Abuhanif69/dice-roller/README.md

 # then open http://localhost:8000
 ```

+Quick usage

+- Select the dice type from the dropdown.
+- Set how many dice to roll in the Count input.
+- Click any die or the "Roll the Dice" button to start the animated roll.

 Customization

-- Change the number of sides by editing the `DICE_SIDES` constant in [main.js](main.js).
+- Default UI values: edit the dice `<select>` and the count `<input>` in [index.html](index.html).
-- Adjust animation timing with `ROLL_DURATION` and `ROLL_INTERVAL` in [main.js](main.js).
+- Timing: change `ROLL_DURATION` and `ROLL_INTERVAL` in [main.js](main.js) to speed up/slow down the animation.

-Notes
+- Messages: update the `MESSAGES` array in [main.js](main.js).
+- Maximum dice: adjust the validation in [main.js](main.js) and the `max` attribute on the count input in [index.html](index.html).

+Development notes

-- The project is deliberately tiny and dependency-free.
+- The app is intentionally small and framework-free for portability.
-- If you want multiple dice or other enhancements, see the TODO ideas in the project issues or ask me to implement them.
+- For charts or persistent history, consider adding Chart.js and localStorage respectively.

+License

+- Public domain — use and modify freely.
   License

 - Public domain / use however you like.